Luca-Ilari/Expense-tracker/README.md

 # Expense-tracker-nextjs

 This is a simple project made with next-js and supabase that keep track of your expenses.
+It's still in development and has some bugs but I'm working on it :thumbsup:

 Main Page after login
 ![GuiWallets](https://user-images.githubusercontent.com/54724171/231968386-08fdf0cc-91e8-417e-8a80-bd7d927abda6.png)